 - Snow and ice- glacier travel

 Day 1- All our “Austrian Alps” courses start in Füssen im Allgäu (Germany) you will meet the guide at 17:00 for a briefing and gear distribution.
 After dinner you will practice together knots that will be used later in the course.

-Day 4- Rock- We will learn everything we need to learn to climb a long multi pitch, in the climbing area of Nassereit in Tyrol.
-We will build belay stances, learn how to switch leads and belay efficiently, climb a short multi pitch and practice rappelling.
+Day 4- (rock)- We will learn everything we need to learn to climb a long multi pitch- we will build belay stances, learn how to switch leads and belay efficiently, climb a short multi pitch and practice rappelling.

-Day 8- Ice- An early start and off we go to climb our first alpine summit, such as the Sexegerten Spitze (3400 m).
-The summit has a classical snow and ice route with an exciting step of “Via Feratta” at the start, to get us to the glacier.
-We will learn how to choose the best path as well as the energy efficient way to move on a mountaineering day. (about 1000 m elevation, 5-6 hours walk, short section of Via ferrata in the beginning)
+Day 9- (ice)- An early start and off we go to climb our first alpine summit, such as the Sexegerten Spitze (3400 m).
+The summit has a classical snow and ice route with an exciting step of “Via Feratta” at the start.
+We will learn how to choose the best path as well as the energy efficient way to move on a mountaineering day. (about 1000 m elevation, 5-6 hours walk, short section of Via ferrata in the beginning).

-Day 11- Ice- After an alpine start we will ascent the Hoch Vernagt Wand, at 3400 meters, a steep summit with some sections of steep snow and ice that requires protection.
-The passage through the Urkund Sattle can be also challenging and technically complicated.
+Day 11- (ice)- Knowing all the essentials, we are ready to tackle our second alpine summit- ether we will ascent the Hoch Vernagt Wand (3400 m- a steep summit with some sections of steep snow and ice that requires protection), or the Wildspitze (3760 m- the highest summit in Tyrol).
 Tonight, is our last night in the hut.

-Day 12- Until mid-day close to the hut’s proximity, we will go over bits and pieces that we didn’t manage to teach through the intensive days before- we may rehearse crevasse rescue techniques, deal with trad work on rock or climb prusiks at the gym practicing self-rescue from a crevasse.
+Day 12- (ice)- (ice)- Until mid-day we will work close to the hut’s proximity, where we will go over bits and pieces that we didn’t manage to teach through the intensive days before- we may rehearse crevasse rescue techniques, deal with trad work on rock or climb prusiks at the gym practicing self-rescue from a crevasse.